jliszka/jliszka.github.com/_drafts/climbing-the-probability-distribution-ladder.md

 ### Conclusion

 I hope this was a little bit illuminating about how various probability distributions arise and how they are related to one another.
-Obviously there is a lot more to say, but this should give you a taste for how code can shed light on some of the more esoteric concepts in mathematics.
+Obviously there is a lot more to say about each of these distributions, but this should give you a taste for how code can shed light on some of the more esoteric concepts in mathematics.

 In the next post I'll look at the Central Limit Theorem, which sounds scary but I promise you is not.